-- Acquire knowledge on how virtual instrumentation can be applied for data acquisition and instrument control. - Identify salient traits of a virtual instrument and incorporate these traits in their projects. - Experiment, analyze and document in the laboratory prototype measurement systems using a computer, plug-in DAQ interfaces and bench level instruments.
+- Acquire knowledge on how virtual instrumentation can be applied for data acquisition and instrument control - Create arrays ans clusters - Create Structures, Strings And File I/O - Familiarize the basics and interfacing of VI - Experiment, analyze and document in the laboratory prototype measurement systems using a computer, plug-in DAQ interfaces and bench level instruments. - Illustrate implementation methods for instrumentation.